Data Pipelines and Change Data Capture

 This chapter covers two types of objects: Pipe (continuous data ingestion) and Table Stream (change data capture).
-A Pipe automatically writes data from external files or message streams into a table; a Table Stream records incremental changes on a table for downstream incremental processing.
+Pipe automatically writes data from external files or message streams into tables; Table Stream records incremental changes on a table for downstream incremental computation.

-A Pipe is a continuous data ingestion object in Lakehouse.
+Pipe is the continuous data ingestion object in Singdata Lakehouse.
 Once created, it runs automatically, continuously reading data from object storage (OSS/COS/S3) or Kafka and writing it to a target table — no manual triggering required.

-Think of a Pipe as a continuously running conveyor belt.
-After a file is uploaded to an OSS subdirectory, the Pipe detects it and loads it within approximately 30 seconds.
-Kafka messages are consumed and written in batches at a configured interval.
-Unlike scheduled jobs, a Pipe runs persistently and processes new data as it arrives.
+Analogy: Pipe is like a continuously running conveyor belt.
+Once files are uploaded to an OSS subdirectory, Pipe automatically detects and loads them within about 30 seconds.
+When Kafka messages are written, Pipe continuously consumes and writes them in batch intervals.
+Unlike scheduled tasks, Pipe runs persistently and processes new data as it arrives.

 Pipe Types